The Hoop and the Drum – How to Be a Good Neighbor

 Question #1: After moving into a new apartment, my grandmother discovered that her next-door neighbor practices his drums every day.
 On some days he even has band practice in his house.
 When we asked the drummer to limit his hours or decrease the volume, he insisted that he has been doing this for years and that this is his livelihood.
 Grandma finds the noise blasting through the walls highly distressing.
 Can we force the neighbor to drum elsewhere?

 Question #2: Yehudah and Tamar dwell in a semi-detached house.
 Levi purchased the other side of the house as an investment, and rented it out.
-A few weeks later, Tamar calls Levi to complain about the volume and late hours of noise emanating from the new tenants and asks Levi to have them shape up or ship out.
+A few weeks later, Tamar calls Levi to complain about the objectionable behavior of the new tenants and asks Levi to have them shape up or ship out.
 Levi meets with his tenants, attempting to explain that their behavior is inappropriate for the neighborhood, but they insist that their behavior is normative.
 If this continues, do Yehudah and Tamar have the halachic right to insist that Levi terminate the tenants’ lease?

 Question #3: There is always such a racket upstairs!
-I am certain that their kids are rollerblading or playing basketball right over my head, but their mother insists that they are just normal, active children.
-What may I do to improve the situation that is halachically acceptable and will not land me in jail?
+I was certain that their kids are roller-blading or playing basketball right over my head, but their mother insists that they are just normal, active children.
+What may I do to improve the situation?

 Question #4: Several years ago, Reuven (who lives on the ground floor) affixed a basketball hoop to the wall of the apartment building and laid out a regulation-sized half-court.
 Shimon, who now lives directly above Reuven, would like to hang a clothesline outside his window, but as any large item hanging from the clothesline will lie on the hoop and become dirty, he would like Reuven to remove the hoop to a different location.
 This, of course, will ruin the basketball court.